Tzomet: Raful period (1983-1999)

-In the 1992 elections, Tzomet rode a wave of secularist sentiment, gaining the support of many young Israelis, leading to a surprising result of eight seats.
-Despite Tzomet's success it was not included in Yitzhak Rabin's left-wing coalition.
 The party's surprising success was also its downfall.
-None of the new MKs had any political experience, and most were completely unknown.
+None of the new MKs had any political experience, their ideologies strayed away from their leader, and most were completely unknown.
 Due to Raful's position in his party, the party was jokingly described as "Raful and the seven dwarfs".
 Allegations of tyrannical behavior by Raful were raised, and in February 1992, three members: Gonen Segev, Esther Salmovitz, and Alex Goldfarb—left and founded the Yiud party (which then also splintered into Atid).
 The three left the party because Segev was offered the position of Minister of Energy by Yitzhak Rabin if he voted in favour of the Oslo Accords, which Tzomet opposed, and which would not have passed without his vote.

 The splintering and infighting reduced the popularity of the party, despite this, ahead of the 1996 elections, Eitan became known as a potential candidate for PM.
 In the end Tzomet chose to run in a joint list with the Likud and Gesher under the name "National Camp List".
 Tzomet was ensured several relatively high places in the combined list, partly as a reward for the withdrawal of Eitan as prime minister candidate, as the Likud feared that he would act as a spoiler for their candidate, Benjamin Netanyahu.
 The 1996 elections were the first Israeli elections to feature a double vote: one for the Knesset, and one direct vote for the prime minister.
 As part of the joint list, Tzomet managed to get all five of its Knesset members back into the Knesset.
 However, over the course of the next few years, Tzomet continued to splinter: Pini Badash left to run in municipal politics, Moshe Peled broke away to form his own Mekhora faction before joining Moledet while Eliezer Sandberg left to form the Centre Party.
 By the end of the 14th Knesset, Tzomet only had 2 MKs left: Eitan himself and Haim Dayan.

 Following the dissolution of the Likud–Gesher–Tzomet alliance ahead of the 1999 elections, Tzomet was in the "political desert", it attempted to join the National Union joint list or rejoin an alliance with the Likud, however both ventures failed and Tzomet ran alone for the Knesset.
 Over the years Tzomet had lost almost all its support, and won just 4,128 votes, less than 10% of the number needed to cross the 1.5% electoral threshold.
-After the humiliating defeat, Eitan retired from the political life.
+After the humiliating defeat, Eitan retired from political life.